-For much of its history Rome has been at the centre of world events, first, as caput mundi (capital of the world), the glittering hub of the vast Roman Empire, then for centuries as the seat of papal power.
-It was a city that counted and this is writ large on its historic streets – the Colosseum reminds of glorious imperial days, Castel Sant’Angelo testifies to violent dramas and St Peter’s Basilica stands as a monument to artistic genius and papal ambition.
-Elsewhere, ancient ruins, buried houses and roadside shrines (maddonelle) tell of past lives and local beliefs.
+For much of its history Rome has been at the centre of world events, first, as caput mundi (capital of the world), the fearsome hub of the Roman Empire, then for centuries as the seat of papal power.
+It was a city that counted and this is writ large on its historic streets - martial ruins recall ancient glories, stately palazzi evoke Renaissance intrigue, towering basilicas testify to artistic genius and papal ambition.
+Elsewhere, underground temples, buried houses and maddonelle (roadside shrines) tell of past lives and local beliefs.

 But there’s more to Rome than history, fine art and great food.
 Rome is Italy’s capital and largest city, and while history reverberates all around, modern life is lived to the full.
 Rome is Italy’s political and religious heartbeat and the twin presence of government and Church dominates the city.
-Many city-centre palazzi (mansion) house government offices while over in the Vatican the dome of St Peter’s Basilica lords it over the skyline, reminding everyone of the pope’s presence.
-Political intrigue is thick in the air and as tourists tuck into their lunch politicians hunker down to hatch plots over pasta and coffee.
+Many city-centre palazzi house government offices while over in the Vatican the dome of St Peter’s Basilica serves to remind everyone of the pope’s presence.
+Political intrigue is thick in the air and as tourists tuck into their pasta politicians hunker down to hatch plots over spaghetti and wine.